Topher33/astro-chef/README.md

 To add new recipes, edit `/src/assets/recipes.json` following the schema defined in `/src/recipes/schema.json`.

+## Simple hosting solution
+Any static services on your domain

 ## Technologies Used

 - **Astro** - Static site generator